E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 - The R2–R3 network
 - A default route advertised by R3

-The route to the Site 2 LAN used R2 as the next hop because the path through R2 had the lower total OSPF cost.
+The route to the Site 2 LAN used R2 as the next hop because the path through R2 had the lower OSPF cost.

 ---